etamagni/graduate-admissions/README.md

 6. Research Experience (either 0 or 1)
 7. Chance of Admit (ranging from 0 to 1)

-The results can be found in `report.pdf`
+The results can be found in `report.pdf`.

 Mohan S Acharya, Asfia Armaan, Aneeta S Antony : A Comparison of Regression Models for Prediction of Graduate Admissions, IEEE International Conference on Computational Intelligence in Data Science 2019